...

 • Voice authentication: Use voice authentication or biometric security where available.

-A private investigator investigating an AI scam
+A private investigator sitting at a computer with two screens investigating an AI voice scam

 Cease Communication